Zorislav-Shoyat/CAL-Cray-Assembly-Language-Translator/README.md

 If there are problems with compilation of a specific machine (i.e. no 'cc', but 'gcc', different compilation flags etc.), please see the Makefile.
 The "Makefile" shall be changed for individual compilations on different Operating Systems.
-The 'makefile.COMMON' generally does not to have changed.
+The 'makefile.COMMON' generally does not haa to be changed.
 It is common to all different possible C compilation environments.

 To compile you have to have flex (and C compiler, naturally) installed.